viktordanov/CameraViewPlus/README.md

 ```

 The number of pixels represents the distance (in pixels) between your fingers that need to change, in order for zoom level to increase or decrease by 1x.
 (With that said, Camera1 API does not expose such precise zoom ratio.
-So, if the device uses Camera1 API, the the zoom level difference is discrete and hard to tell the ratio.)
+So, if the device uses Camera1 API, the zoom level difference is discrete and hard to tell the exact ratio change.)

-### Force Camera 1
+### Forcing to use Camera1

 This feature is solely (at least solely for now) for solving [this issue](https://github.com/google/cameraview/issues/184).
 **Before the construction of CameraView**, (i.e. before `onCreate()` of an `Activity`):